Justin99x/bl-sdk-mods/SpeedrunPractice/README.md

 ### Reset gunzerk, teleport, and trigger skills (Geared Sal)

-A separate keybind to do the same thing as reset gunzerk, plus teleport you to the currently active Commander position, and trigger skills of your choosing.
+A separate keybind to do the same thing as reset gunzerk, plus teleport you to the currently active Commander position with 0 velocity, and trigger skills of your choosing.
 The skills triggered by this keybind are configurable in the options menu:

 - Incite
 - Locked and Loaded
 - All kill skills

 ## Changelog

+### Version 1.6

+- Added option to disable travel portal (blue tunnel) for faster practice.
+- When resetting to commander position as Geared Sal, velocity is now set to 0.

 ### Version 1.5

 - Added Geared Sal functionality.
 - Options and keybinds update automatically based on loaded character and speedrun category selection.
 - Block achievements from tabbing out your game.